CSC207-UofT/course-project-csc207-drop-the-beet/ProgressReport.md

 From phase 0, we have found each member’s role in this team.
 Yi, Vincent and mainly do back-end programs.
 Hao and Sunny perform more on front-end work.
 Zheng works in back-end programs and is responsible for communicating with our TA.
 Yilin works in back-end programs and performs as a project manager in this group.
+Any of us helped and assisted in each other’s work if necessary.
 In the future phases, we will carry out this division of labor.